nixos-asia/website/en/blog/replacing-docker-compose.md

 ## Let's get started

 Now that we have all the answers.
-It's time to replace [docker-compose in NY](https://github.com/nammayatri/nammayatri/blob/f056bb994fbf9adefa454319032ca35c34ea65bc/Backend/nix/arion-configuration.nix) with services-flake.
+It's time to replace [docker-compose in NY](https://github.com/nammayatri/nammayatri/blob/f056bb994fbf9adefa454319032ca35c34ea65bc/Backend/nix/arion-configuration.nix) with [[services-flake]].
 We will only look at a few services to keep it simple, for more details, see [PR](https://github.com/nammayatri/nammayatri/pull/3718).

 :::{.center}
 ![[ny-services-flake.png]]